 Read it aloud.

 Take a look at the Google results for your name.
 Is there anything there that you’d like to address?
-Anything missing that you wish was there?
+Is anything missing that you wish was there?
 Your bio is your opportunity to finish that story, as long as the info is appropriate for a professional setting.
-Think like a recruiter to assess your online profiles and info and use your executive bio to sculpt it.

 Writing an Executive Biography FAQs